BedrockSolutions/dockerfile/factomd-api-proxy/README.md

 ## Features:

-* **CORS support:** Full, spec-compliant functionality, including wildcard support and regular expression syntax for specifying allowed origins.
+* **CORS support:** Includes wildcard support and Lua pattern syntax for specifying allowed origins.

 * **Health check support:** The `GET /` path returns a `200 OK`, which allows the API to work correctly with cloud provider infrastructure, such as the GCP HTTP load balancer.